Ziyang412/Video-RTS/README.md

 ```

 ## **Download Dataset**
 Please refer to the official github of each dataset for video downloading.

-We provide the annotation file in `./src/r1-v/Evaluation` and please refer to the `./src/r1-v/Evaluation/path_coversion.py` to update the video path.
+For evaluation, we provide the annotation file in `./src/r1-v/Evaluation` and please refer to the `./src/r1-v/Evaluation/path_coversion.py` to update the video path.

+For training, we provided the training data annotation in `./src/training_data` and please refer to the [CG-Bench](https://huggingface.co/datasets/CG-Bench/CG-Bench) repo for video data

 ## **Download Video-RTS model checkpoint**
 We provided the model checkpoint in [Huggingface](https://huggingface.co/Ted412/Video-RTS), noted that the model is only trained on about 2k samples but yield similar performance with the 6k sample training.

-We provided the training data annotation in `./src/training_data` and use the [Open-R1-Video](https://github.com/Wang-Xiaodong1899/Open-R1-Video) as trainig code.
-Please refer to the [CG-Bench](https://huggingface.co/datasets/CG-Bench/CG-Bench) repo for video data as well.
-We will upload the trainig code later.
+## **Video-RTS Training**

+ We use the [Open-R1-Video](https://github.com/Wang-Xiaodong1899/Open-R1-Video) as trainig codebased.
+We provided our modification files in `./src/training_files` so please replace the exact same files in the original repo.
+You could also use the [Video-R1](https://github.com/tulerfeng/Video-R1/tree/main) as training codebase, we find the results are similar.

 ## **Inference with S2D Video TTS**